• Skip to main content

 11. Quick Economic Stability

-Whereas in capitalism, individual centralization leads to miss utilization of resources and factors of production resulting in deceleration of the economy.
-13 Advantages and Disadvantages of a Mixed Economy.
+Whereas in capitalism, individual centralization leads to miss utilization of resources and factors of production resulting in the deceleration of the economy.

 12. Economic Prosperity

-In the socialism economy- economic equality, full employment, and Rapid economic development lead to an increase in the living standard of the people whereas in capitalism speculative practices become a part of the system.
+In the socialist economy economic equality, full employment, and rapid economic development lead to an increase in the living standard of the people whereas in capitalism speculative practices become a part of the system.

 13. Minimum Social Benefit

-In the socialism economy means of production are owned by the government which is used to derive maximum benefits to the society.
+In the socialist economy means of production are owned by the government which is used to derive maximum benefits to the society.

-While in the capitalism economy private ownership and maximum profits lead to exploitation.
+While in the capitalist economy, private ownership and maximum profits lead to exploitation.

 Examples of Capitalism Countries